A New World View with John Hagelin, PhD

 One of the most powerful things that a citizen can do is take part in the political process: to inject into that process solutions and ideas that are so powerful, that once out of the bag can never be recalled, and which will ultimately have an irreversible impact in the direction of policy — even if that impact takes some time to unfold.
 As in the right of women to vote — it took time.
 But it was such an irrefutable, un-deniable right that its success was inevitable: it just took time.

 Every four years provides an opportunity for us to collectively think deeply about the future of our country.
-It hasn't been that way so much since the sorts of ideas that have been debated, for example, by Gore and Bush, Jr., were not profound solutions.
+It hasn't been that way so much since the sorts of ideas that have been debated, for example, by the Presidential candidates, were not profound solutions.
 Profound solutions were systematically excluded from the debate and from ballots wherever possible.

 PJP: You recently returned from your world peace tour.
 How did that go?